bencarlson/Sitecore-Commerce-v902-Scaled-Installation/README.md

 Enable CEConnect Data Provider and Generate Catalog Templates

 Import the xp902-ce-auth self ssl cert from the sslcerts that you created when installing xp902-ce-auth into local machine/root.
 This allows it to trust the self ssl cert when communicating from CM to the Commerce Engine.
+The thumbprint in Sitecore.Commerce.Engine.Connect.config in the CM instance, should be for the CommerceOps instance SSL cert.

 ```powershell
 .\Deploy-Sitecore-Commerce-EnableSitecoreCM